ibexa/documentation-developer/docs/update_and_migration/from_3.3/to_4.0.md

 ### Update Flex server

 The `flex.ibexa.co` Flex server has been disabled.
-If you are using v4.0.2 or earlier v4.0 version, you need to update your Flex server.
+If you're using v4.0.2 or earlier v4.0 version, you need to update your Flex server.

 To do it, in your `composer.json` check whether the `https://flex.ibexa.co` endpoint is still listed in `extra.symfony.endpoint`.
 If so, replace it with the new [`https://api.github.com/repos/ibexa/recipes/contents/index.json?ref=flex/main`](https://github.com/ibexa/website-skeleton/blob/v4.0.7/composer.json#L98) endpoint.